FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis

-We study the effect of factors like eigengap, distinct/repeated eigenvalues on the performance of our algorithm in comparison to various other existing PCA and distributed PCA algorithm.
-To that end, we generate graphs of Erdos-Renyi ($p=0.5$) and cyclic topologies to simulate the distributed setup with $M=20$ nodes.
-We also generate synthetic data with different eigengaps of $\Delta_K = \frac{\lambda_{K+1}}{\lambda_K} \in \{0.8, 0.97\}$.
-The data is generated such each node has 5000 i.i.d samples, i.e. $N_i = 5000$ with $d=20$ drawn from a multivariate Gaussian distribution with zero mean and some covariance.
-The number of eigenvectors to be estimated $K$ is set to 5.
-For SeqPM, SeqDistPM and S-DOT, the number of consensus iterations per outer loop iteration is $T_c = 50$ and the number of maximum consensus iterations in case of SA-DOT is set to $50$ as well.
-For the Erdos-Renyi topology, we used a step size of $\alpha=0.7$ for our algorithm and for cyclic graph, we used $\alpha=0.1$.
-The results reported are an average of $10$ Monte-Carlo simulations.
-Figure~\ref{fig:fast_comp1} compares the performance of our proposed algorithm FAST-PCA with centralized OI, SeqPM, SeqDistPM, S-DOT, SA-DOT, DeEPCA and DSA when the subspace eigenvalues $\lambda_1,\ldots, \lambda_K$ are distinct, i.e. $\lambda_1>\lambda_2>\ldots, >\lambda_K$.
+Figure~\ref{fig:fast_comp1} compares the performance of our proposed FAST-PCA algorithm with centralized OI, SeqPM, SeqDistPM, S-DOT, SA-DOT, DeEPCA and DSA when the subspace eigenvalues $\lambda_1,\ldots, \lambda_K$ are distinct, i.e. $\lambda_1>\lambda_2>\ldots, >\lambda_K$.
 It is clear that our algorithm significantly outperforms SeqPM and SeqDistPM since estimating one eigenvector at a time slows down the convergence of these methods.
-Also, requirement of explicit consensus loop implies the communication cost of these methods is high as indicated by the plots.
-Even though S-DOT and SA-DOT estimate the whole subspace (but not necessarily the eigenvectors) simultaneously, explicit consensus loop makes those relatively slow as well.
+Also, the requirement of an explicit consensus loop implies the communication cost of these methods is high as indicated by the plots.
+Even though S-DOT and SA-DOT estimate the whole subspace (but not necessarily the eigenvectors) simultaneously, an explicit consensus loop makes those relatively slow as well.
 As expected, since DSA converges only to a neighborhood of the true solutions, our new proposed algorithm outperforms it.
 The performance of FAST-PCA is similar to DeEPCA in this case, although DeEPCA requires explicit QR normalization after every iteration whereas FAST-PCA requires no explicit normalization.
+This normalization step in DeEPCA requires an additional $\cO(K^2d)$ computations per iterations.
 It is desired from any distributed algorithm to perform similar to their centralized counterparts and it is clear from the figures that our algorithm FAST-PCA performs very similar to centralized OI.